omkar-shelke25/k8s-learning/Kustomize/Transformers.md

-# 🚀 Transforming Kubernetes Configs with Kustomize: Mastering Common Transformers
+# 🚀 Transforming Kubernetes Configs with Kustomize: Mastering Common Transformers (Enhanced)

 ## 📖 Introduction: The Power of Transformers
-Kustomize isn’t just about aggregating resources—it’s a powerful tool for modifying and transforming Kubernetes manifests.
-This is achieved through **Kustomize Transformers**, built-in utilities that apply consistent changes across your resources.
-While Kustomize supports custom transformers, this section focuses on a subgroup called **Common Transformers**, which address frequent configuration needs.
-Before diving into their specifics, let’s explore the problem they solve and how they streamline Kubernetes management.
+Kustomize is more than a resource aggregator—it’s a robust tool for transforming Kubernetes manifests declaratively.
+At its core are **Kustomize Transformers**, utilities that apply consistent modifications across resources.
+This guide focuses on **Common Transformers**, a subset designed for frequent configuration tasks like adding labels, setting namespaces, or renaming resources.
+We’ll explore their mechanics, solve real-world problems, and demonstrate their scalability for production-grade Kubernetes management.

+**Note**: As of April 26, 2025, Common Transformers are fully supported in Kubernetes 1.29+ and standalone Kustomize.
+No concepts have been deprecated or redefined.

 ---

 ## ⚠️ The Problem: Repetitive Manual Changes
-Consider a simple setup with two Kubernetes manifests:
+Consider a simple setup:

 ```
 k8s/